about kw graphics

 Monty Python’s Flying Circus was in reruns on a television with rabbit ears.
 MTV was about to launch a new phenomenon called a music video, and the VCR whirred late into the night capturing The Midnight Special.

-it was during this time that kyle would walk from jr high school to his dad’s urban planning firm, J L Webb Planning in newport beach, where he would spend his afternoons enjoying a hot fudge sundae with peanuts and whipped cream from JoJo’s across the parking lot, and witnessing something that would have a significant influence in his life’s trajectory: jeff at work.
+it was during this time that kyle would walk from jr high school to his dad’s urban planning firm, J L Webb Planning in newport beach, where he would spend his afternoons enjoying a hot fudge sundae with peanuts and whipped cream from JoJo’s across the parking lot, and witnessing something that would have a significant influence in his life’s trajectory: jef.

-not only was jeff having fun doing his job, but he was coming up with obscure and humorous solutions along the way. turns out, he was a graphic designer, and just about as eclectic and creative as they come. even the sculpture (his senior thesis) that hung in the office captured the scale, genius and obscurity of his art. kyle resonated with everything he was doing. and it wasn’t long until kyle knew that someday, he wanted to be able to say, “i’m a graphic designer”… designing with the same irreverence, intelligence and creativity that jeff did.
+not only was jef having fun at his job, but he was coming up with obscure and humorous solutions along the way. turns out, he was a graphic designer, and as eclectic and creative as they come. even the sculpture (his senior thesis) that hung in the office captured the scale, genius and obscurity of his art. kyle resonated with what he was doing. and it wasn’t long until kyle knew that someday, he wanted to be able to say, “i’m a graphic designer”… designing with the same irreverence, intelligence and creativity that he saw in jef.

 in the late 80’s, the housing downturn hit his dad’s firm pretty hard. so kyle decided this was a good time to pursue his graphic design career on his own. several dynamic clients later, and some pro-bono work led to an opportunity to volunteer with mariners church, a large local church making a positive difference in the community. in 1991, he joined staff at mariners in newport beach, california (now located in irvine) where he would design, photograph, art direct and oversee the look and feel of this growing and thriving group of people for over 25 years.